 Riding Hall in Coburg

 The Coburg Riding Hall (Coburger Reiterhalle) stands near to the Ehrenburg Palace (Schloss Ehrenburg).
-It was built iaccording to the plans of Georg Konrad Rothbart in 1852.
+It was built according to the plans of Georg Konrad Rothbart in 1852.
 Theodor Behrens created the sculptural horse’s head in the tondo directly above the pointed arch portal.
 [German]

 Nuremberg Youth Hostel